Geovation/catalyst-ngd-wrappers-python/README.md

         - When the `geom` extension is applied, the searchAreaNumber value is also included
     - **type**: str - object type ("Feature")
 - **Failed Response Format**
-   Json object specifying error metadata.
+   Dictionary specifying error metadata.
 As the wrapper mimics the behaviour of an API and is designed for [API deployment](https://github.com/Geovation/catalyst-ngd-wrappers-azure).
    - **code**: int - The error code, either from the OS NGD API or from the wrapper.
    - **description**: str
    - **help**: str - Where appropriate, a link to relevant documentation.